scribblelive/comment-sample-v2/README.md

 ```

 ##Widget Styling
-The css for the look and feel of the widget is included in the sample.html file.
+The css for the look and feel of the sample widget is included in the comments.css file.
 If you wish to change the look and feel of the widget please feel free to modify the styles.
-Please leave the assigned classes and ids as they are.
-Some of the Javascript relies on specific ids.
-You can freely add your own classes and include them in the class list for the element that you wish to modify.
-If you decide you need to change some of the ids or classes please make sure that they are passed properly to the comment engive via the javascript initialization below.

 ```HTML
  <link rel="stylesheet" type="text/css" href="comments.css">
 ```

 ##Widget Initialization
-To set up the widget on your page you will need to at a javascript call once the page is finished loading to initialize the widget.
-The parameters you specify must match the ids or classes you assign to various input fields and preview divs so that the widget can function properly.
-If you are using the widget unmodified then you will just need to specify the api token and thread id.
-A description of each parameter can be found below.
+To set up the widget on your page you will need to add a javascript call once jQuery finished loading to initialize the widget.
+The mandatory required parameters are your token and threadid.
+A description of each available mandatory and optional parameter can be found below.

 ```HTML
 <script type="text/javascript">